In this guide about the Best Dog Food for German Shepherd Puppies we have:

-German Shepherd puppies have two main differences in their feeding requirements compared to full grown adults:
+German Shepherd puppies might have two main differences in their feeding requirements compared to full grown adults:

-1. Puppies are still growing and need a different balance of nutrients and calories compared with adult dogs to help in this growing process
+1. Puppies are still growing (bone, muscle, organs and their bodies in general) and need a different balance of nutrients and calories compared with adult dogs (who are in a maintenance stage and might need a more balanced diet and nutrients) to help in this growing process

 2. At some stages, the type and texture of dog food a puppy can ingest might be limited – based on what they can physically eat and swallow, and what their bodies can process properly